 You say, “Well, you know, our kids have a TV in the bedroom, and if we were to take it out, it would be the beginning of World War III.”
 Well, here’s an idea.
 Tell the kid, “Look, we’re going to get rid of it.
 We’re going to sell it at the highest possible price we can, and you get all the money.”
 Maybe that’ll work.
 I don’t know.

-Last night I read a story in a book about a man who had two girls.
+Last night in a book, I read a story about a man who had two girls.
 They were about 11 and 12 or 13 (early teens) and they wanted a trampoline—the idea of jumping really high and enjoying it.
 And he said, “Look, I’ll make a deal with you.
 I’ll buy you the trampoline if you don’t watch television for a whole year.”
 He said, “Those kids spent all night arguing back and forth.
-They wrote the pros and the cons, and they were discussing it.”
-Yes, we can’t do without TV.
-Yes, we can, but just think of the joy of being able to jump so freely in the backyard.
-They finally decided in favor of the trampoline.
+They wrote the pros and the cons, and they were discussing it.
+‘No, we can’t do without TV.’
+‘Yes, we can, but just think of the joy of being able to jump so freely in the backyard.’
+They finally decided in favor of the trampoline.”

 Do you know what?
 The family got together.
 They began to do things together.
 They began to talk.
 Maybe that was in the day when you could actually talk and not have to text.
 I don’t know.
 But then he said, “It’s been three years and the kids have never wanted TV again.
 They have no idea what they are missing.”
 They are doing very well, thank you very, very much.
 Ask God for wisdom as to how to resolve situations that are already far down the river.

-Last, keep praying, trusting and believing.
+Last, keep praying, trusting, and believing.
 God is on your side.
 It’s not as if God stands back and simply says, “Well, you know, they got themselves into this predicament; they hopped into the deep end of the swimming pool, and I’m not going to get them out.”
 Listen, God is there to help you.
 God is there to help you raise your children.
 And if God be for us who can be against us?

-This past week I read the story of the conversion of a famous pastor who lived in a different generation.
-But he said that his conversion was based on the fact that he now understood that there is a difference between historical faith, where you have the intellectual facts about Jesus, and the personal saving faith, when you receive Christ as Savior and you become a child of God.
+This past week, I read the story of the conversion of a famous pastor who lived in a different generation.
+But he said his conversion was based on the fact that he now understood that there is a difference between historical faith, where you have the intellectual facts about Jesus, and the personal saving faith, when you receive Christ as Savior and you become a child of God.
 And there is a big difference.

 Some of you to whom I am speaking have a historical faith, but you’re not setting your hope and your mind on Jesus Christ and the grace that will be brought to you at the revelation of Jesus.
 Your mind is somewhere else.

-One story and then I shall be finished today!
+One story and then I shall be finished today.
 Rebecca and I know a couple who told us this story.
 They had a teenage boy who was into video games.
 And they were concerned because his grades were falling and all, but he kept saying, “Oh no, no, I’m doing my homework.”
 They suspected he was lying, but you know he was one of these really good Christian boys.

-So among other things they decided to take his computer away from him completely because he needs to detox.
-I mean, you know, because you develop this huge appetite and you just don’t think that you can do without fulfilling the appetite.
+So among other things, they decided to take his computer away from him completely because he needs to detox.
+I mean, you know, because you develop this huge appetite and you just don’t think you can do without fulfilling the appetite.
 I mean it’s like a tiger with a piece of meat.
 You give him meat and you say, “Well, he should be satisfied,” but he turns stronger than ever.

 God is stronger than technology.
-Could we give God a hand on that one? (applause) If God be for us who can be against us?
-Not even MTV—especially if you shut it off!
+Could we give God a hand on that one? [applause] If God be for us who can be against us?
+Not even MTV—especially if you shut it off.